dragonofmercy/cs2-customradio/README.md

 **Be careful, the files must be in OGG format**

-You can add more Radios if you want, just by create a new folder like `Lounge Music` **SVG icon must be present inside the folder otherwise the radio will not be loaded**
+You can add more Radios if you want, just by create a new folder like `Lounge Music`

 ### Folder structure